Gagan5278/zz_animate_pkg/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 An example of PageView with page index animation in Flutter.
 There is way to add images from assets and short description as well.
-Support for carausal animation.
+Support for carousel animation.
 Package support for local and network image both.

 ## Features